testcontainers/testcontainers-elixir/README.md

 ### In a Phoenix project:

-To start a postgres container when running tests, that also enables testing of application initialization with databasse calls at startup, add this in application.ex:
+To start a postgres container when running tests, that also enables testing of application initialization with database calls at startup, add this in application.ex:

 ```elixir
   # in config/dev.exs: